- Four people at least.

 - Model Release Form Download Modrelease2010

 My model was very tan with fabulous skin.
 All we used was a little lip gloss for lips and some mascara.
 This is what America's Top Model often does for their "beauty shots."

-Make up generally has to be heavier or more dramatic for a photo shoot than would be worn for every day.
+Makeup generally has to be heavier or more dramatic for a photoshoot than would be worn every day.

 BACKGROUND is important and a challenge.
 We used a white sheet as the background.
 But no wrinkles can show.
 Although I ironed and stretched the sheet, it still had wrinkles.
 Next time I am going to try a sheet of white laminate.
 It costs a lot less than a sheet.
 No wrinkles.

 Paper may be difficult as a background outside.
-I knew the photo shoot had to be outside and it is often windy at my house.
-If you want to use paper as a background, you can buy large rolls of paper in many colors at a photo supply.
+I knew the photoshoot had to be outside and it is often windy at my house.
+If you want to use paper as a background, you can buy large rolls of paper in many colors at a photo supply store.

-Lots of natural bright light (no direct sunlight) is the final secret for a low cost photo shoot.
+Lots of natural bright light (no direct sunlight) is the final secret for a low-cost photo shoot.
 Direct sunlight is too harsh and creates strong shadows.
 Professional photoshoots are often done at sun up or sun down for great horizontal golden light.
-If you can take your photos on an overcast or foggy day, that is another option, but it is difficult to co-ordinate four or five people and the weather.
-This is why we used bouce cards.
+If you can take your photos on an overcast or foggy day, that is another option, but it is difficult to coordinate four or five people and the weather.
+This is why we used bounce cards.
 See the previous posts for an explanation.

 ALSO: Tomorrow's post includes a surprise!
 Don't miss it!
 Subscribe to ASK Harriete.

 This post was updated on February 9, 2022.